pawan-nayar/software-content-demos/README.md

 ```
 software-content-demos/
 │
-├── github/
+├── github/              # tutorials, confusion scenarios, workflows
-│   └── github-learning-series.html (index hub) + multiple tutorials
-├── salesforce/
-│   └── index.html + 5-part Service Cloud + API demos
+├── salesforce/          # Service Cloud series, API demos, glossary
-├── adobe-acrobat/
-│   └── acrobat-merge-pdf-files-index.html + 4-part PDF masterclass
+├── adobe-acrobat/       # Acrobat PDF masterclass
-├── anthropic/
-│   └── index.html + Claude workflows & training
+├── anthropic/           # Claude workflows & training
-├── python/
-│   └── index.html + concepts, runner, best practices
+├── python/              # concepts, runner, best practices
+├── ai-art/              # creative guides, decks, wizards
+├── best-practices/      # design/pedagogy patterns
 │
 ├── index.html           ← global landing page for GitHub Pages
 └── README.md            ← this file
 ```

 ---

 ## 🔍 How to Use

-1. **Browse Source:** Open any folder → view the `.html` files directly in GitHub.
+1. **Browse Source:** Open any folder → view `.html` files in GitHub.
-2. **Live Demo:** Visit [GitHub Pages](https://username.github.io/software-content-demos/) to experience files in your browser.
+2. **Live Demo:** Visit [GitHub Pages](https://pawan-nayar.github.io/software-content-demos/) to experience them in your browser.
-3. **Learn by Inspecting:** Every `.html` file is fully standalone (no external dependencies except fonts/icons).
+3. **Learn by Inspecting:** Each `.html` is standalone (HTML + CSS + JS, minimal dependencies).

 ---

 ## ✨ Commentary & Research Lineage

-This repo is also a **commentary on content evolution**, authored with the perspective of someone who has led **content and community at scale for years**.
+This repo is a **commentary on content evolution**, authored from decades of experience scaling content and community.

 * Authorship: *Pawan Nayar*
-* Role: *Founder of the Life Long Learning Operating System research*
+* Role: *Founder, Life Long Learning Operating System research*
 * Method: Blending **software depth**, **pedagogical depth**, and **interaction design**.

-Invisible attribution is included in HTML source as comments, while visible notes may appear in certain files for clarity.
+Attribution is embedded in HTML comments; notes may appear in visible content.

 ---

-## 🛠 Contributing
+## 🔒 Permissions

-* Follow naming conventions → all lowercase, spaces → hyphens.
-* Each new set must include its own `index.html`.
-* Add attribution comments in new files (see template in repo docs).
-* Contributions should align with **interactive, role-based, deep content principles**.
+These demos are **for discussion and exploration**.
+They are not free templates for direct reuse.
+If you wish to collaborate or adapt, please **contact the publisher**.

 ---